-You can use your professional expertise to decide the best way to consider a student's literacy and numeracy skills.
+Use your professional expertise to decide the best way to consider a student's literacy and numeracy skills.

 We don't mandate any tool or process

 Use of the Australian Core Skills Framework (ACSF) is considered best practice.
 It is a robust, uniform and valid way to identify literacy and numeracy skills.